Last revised 2-25-20

 B. Employment continuation and pay premium reviews for adjunct faculty members

 Adjunct faculty members must undergo a more thorough review of their teaching at two intervals to determine their eligibility for continuation of employment as an adjunct faculty member and for pay premiums.
 Adjunct faculty members are eligible for pay premiums beyond the base level adjunct pay: a 10 percent premium after 9 units of teaching and a 15 percent premium after 15 units of teaching at St. Lawrence University.
-Before rehiring the adjunct faculty member for a tenth (or sixteenth) unit of teaching and before giving these pay premiums, there will be a more thorough review of the adjunct faculty member (see Part IIIB below).
+Before rehiring the adjunct faculty member and before giving these pay premiums, there will be a more thorough review of the adjunct faculty member (see Part IIIB below).
+This evaluation for continuation of employment and pay premiums is not required for adjunct faculty members who have already received pay premiums.

 1. Adjunct faculty members must submit the syllabus from each course taught for the department during the year and a brief statement that reflects on their teaching experience at St. Lawrence University during the previous academic year to the supervising chair(s).

 2. The chair may request additional materials from the adjunct faculty member, such as assignments or examples of graded work, to assist with the review of the adjunct faculty member’s teaching.
-Classroom observation may be part of the review but is not required.
+Occasional, if not annual, classroom observation is encouraged.

 3. The chair must review the adjunct faculty member’s statement about the adjunct faculty member’s teaching, as well as the syllabus, the course evaluation forms, and students’ grades for each class taught for the department.
 In cases in which the course is dual listed, each department chair must review the adjunct faculty member’s teaching materials, but chairs may coordinate and do a joint review.

-4. Based on the review of these materials, the chair must complete an adjunct faculty teaching evaluation form available from the Associate Dean for Faculty Affairs (ADFA).
+4. Based on the review of these materials, the chair must complete an adjunct faculty teaching evaluation form available on the Academic Affairs webpage: https://www.stlawu.edu/sites/default/files/resource/adjunct%20faculty%20review%20form_0.pdf.

-5. The chair should share the form with the adjunct faculty member and then meet with him or her to discuss the review.
+5. The chair should share the form with the adjunct faculty member and then meet with them to discuss the review.
 The adjunct faculty member will be given the opportunity to add comments or responses to the evaluation, and adjunct faculty members must sign their evaluation forms.

-7. An adjunct faculty member can submit a separate response to the review or to a meeting with department chair to the ADFA, which will be kept by the Associate Dean’s Office.
+7. An adjunct faculty member can submit a separate response to the ADFA regarding the review or the meeting with the department chair, which will be kept by the Associate Dean’s Office.

 8. If a department chair fails to complete a review or if an adjunct faculty member fails to participate in the review process, the ADFA reserves the right to not hire that adjunct faculty member until a review is complete.

 10. Based on the annual reviews, the ADFA may deny a request by a department chair to rehire an adjunct faculty member for an approved adjunct-taught course.
-That denial may be appealed by the chair to the Dean of Academic Affairs.
+That denial may be appealed by the department or program chair to the Dean of Academic Affairs.

 11. Adjunct faculty members who expect to teach at the University for multiple semesters should consider using a Sakai site to store their syllabi, course evaluations and other documents relevant to their teaching.
 Please contact IT for assistance.